 Red Violet (5RV): A deep shade of red with cool, violet undertones.

 How do I know what color to dye my hair?

 While your killer hue will ultimately be up to you, use these seven steps to consider what you really, really want—and let your creativity guide you.

 Whether you find inspiration for hair color ideas via your Instagram feed or through your colorist, it’s essential to evaluate whether or not dying your hair is just a fleeting impulse.

 “Color choice varies from client to client," Sayers says.
 "The younger generation is generally guided by Instagram, but more mature women are more open to working with what will suit them and how their colorist can help them achieve this."

 Whether you want a subtle change or have been craving a bold, fashion-forward hue, take some time to evaluate whether you’ll feel the same way a month or two down the road.
 Even a small period of self-reflection can make all the difference.

+Before you even ask yourself, “What color should I dye my hair?” it’s vital to think about your skin tone.
 “It's really important to take suitability into consideration when conducting a successful color consultation with clients," Sayers explains.
 "A beautiful color can look flawless on one client and unflattering on another depending on their complexion."

 Aesthetic preference and sense of style is another critical factor to take into account when looking for hair color ideas.
-Are you a classic gal who favors natural hues or are you a daring fashionista who loves wild hair colors?
+Are you a classic gal who favors natural hues, or are you a daring fashionista who loves wild hair colors?
 Some of both, perhaps?

 “I think it’s great for clients to show their personality through their hair choices,” Sayers says.